fivesmallq/diffbot-java/README.md

   diffbot api service for java. diffbot api doc https://www.diffbot.com/dev/docs/

 #Usage
-To add a dependency on Web-Data-Extractor using Maven, use the following:
+To add a dependency on diffbot-java using Maven, use the following:

 ```xml
 <dependency>